DDMAL/Rodan/readme.md

 Project layout
 -------------

-Each of the 5 components (correction, display, processing, projects, recognition) exists as a separate app.
-The `rodan` directory just contains project-specific settings and URLs as well as some basic views (the main view, which either redirects the user to the dashboard or asks the user to sign up or login).

 * `db.sqlite` - for development only. not tracked by git. created upon running `python manage.py syncdb`
 * `__init__.py`